-Alfred Blalock was a well-known American surgeon in the 20th century most noted for his research concerning shock as well as for the development of the surgical procedure called the Blalock-Taussig Shunt which he developed hand in hand with Vivien Thomas, a surgical technician, and Helen Taussig, a pediatric cardiologist.
-This surgical procedure which is still used today was developed to relieve cyanosis which resulted from Tetralogy of Fallot which is more commonly known as the “blue baby syndrome.”
-This surgical procedure that he developed has made its way even to the modern procedures for cardiac surgery.
+Alfred Blalock was a well-known American surgeon in the 20th century is most noted for his research concerning shock as well as for the development of the surgical procedure “the Blalock-Taussig Shunt”.
+This surgical procedure, which is still used today, was developed to relieve the lack of oxygenated blood caused by Tetralogy of Fallot- a congenital heart defect, more commonly known as “blue baby syndrome.”
+This heralded the beginning of modern procedures for cardiac surgery.

 Early Life and Educational Background

-Alfred Blalock was born on the 5th of April in 1899 to his parents George Blalock and Martha Davis Blalock.
-He had two siblings, Elizabeth, and Edgar.
-He was born and raised in Culloden Georgia and when he was 14, he entered the Georgia Military Academy which was the preparatory school to attend for the University of Georgia.
-Later on, he attended the University of Georgia as one of its undergraduate students and during his time there, he was a member of the Sigma Chi fraternity, their Delta Chapter.
+Alfred Blalock was born on the 5th of April in 1899 to his parents George Blalock, a merchant and owner of a cotton plantation, and Martha (Davis) Blalock.
+He was the eldest of five children and he had a love for sports and the great outdoors, which he kept throughout his life.
+He was born and raised in Culloden, Georgia and worked hard at school.
+When he was 14, he entered the Georgia Military Academy of Milledgeville which was the preparatory school for the University of Georgia.
+In 1915, he attended the University of Georgia in Athens as a sophomore, skipping his freshman year.
+At University, he was a member of the Sigma Chi fraternity, their Delta Chapter.

-While he was in Vanderbilt, he became acquainted with Vivien Thomas who was the school’s janitor.
-Despite being a black man who was excluded from having normal jobs back in the day, Blalock saw how meticulous and talented Thomas was and he made him his very own surgical technician—quite an unusual set up, since Thomas’s job description still remained as a janitor.
-Under Blalock’s guidance though, he learned more about surgical procedures and equipment which led him to design some of his very own.
+in Vanderbilt, Blalock became acquainted with Vivien Thomas who was the school’s janitor.
+In 1930 Blalock hired Thomas to assist him in the laboratory and this proved to be a very fruitful partnership.
+Blalock saw how meticulous and talented Thomas was and he made him his very own surgical technician.
+Under Blalock’s guidance, he learned about surgical procedures and equipment and this led Thomas to design his own instruments.

 Tetralogy of Fallot is a congenital heart condition where the baby tends to show blue skin.
-This is caused by not having enough oxygenated blood because of a congenital heart defect, and this lack of oxygenated blood is what turns the newborn’s skin blue.
+This is caused by not having enough oxygenated blood due to a congenital heart defect.
+This lack of oxygenated blood turns the newborn’s skin blue.
 The very first Blalock-Taussig surgical operation was performed on the 29th of November in 1944.
-This was done on a 15-month baby girl named Eileen, and Blalock did not begin the operation until his good friend Thomas was present too.
-Once Thomas was there, the instruments he designed were used, and his valuable opinion was always taken into consideration by Blalock.
-An artery which was leaving the heart was attached to an artery connected to the lungs.
-This was what gave the blood the added oxygenation it needs.
+It was performed on a 15-month baby girl named Eileen.
+Simply put, an artery which was leaving the heart was attached to an artery connected to the lungs.
+This gave the blood the added oxygenation it needed.

-The surgical procedure done that day was a complete success which immediately showed when the girl began to change to her normal color once the oxygen began flowing to her arteries.
-Word about the successful operation spread very quickly and mothers with babies that had this condition began bringing their babies to Hopkins to have this procedure done to their children.
+The surgical procedure was a success and immediately the baby girl began to change to her normal color once the oxygen began flowing to her arteries.
+Unfortunately, the infant later died but the operation had worked.
+Word about the operation spread very quickly and mothers with children that had this condition began bringing them to Hopkins Hospital to have this procedure performed.